thrackle-io/rules-engine/docs/userGuides/architecture/client/PROTOCOL_ERC721_TOKEN_MINIMAL_IMPLEMENTATION.md

-# Protocol Token Minimal Implementation
+# Protocol ERC721 Token Minimal Implementation

 ## Purpose

-The [IProtocolTokenMin](../../../../src/client/token/IProtocolTokenMin.sol) interface contains the minimal set of functions that must be implemented in order for a token (ERC20 or ERC721) to be compatible with the protocol.
+The [IProtocolER721Min](../../../../src/client/token/ERC721/IProtocolERC721Min.sol) interface contains the minimal set of functions that must be implemented in order for an ERC721 token to be compatible with the protocol.

 ## Function Overview

-The following functions have been defined in the IProtocolTokenMin interface and must be implemented:
+The following functions have been defined in the IProtocolERC721Min interface and must be implemented:

 - connectHandlerToToken: Used to connect a deployed Protocol Token Handler to the token.